- Published on Wednesday, July 5, 2023, last updated

 How Merge Requests Work in GitLab

-There are many ways to open a merge request in GitHub, the three most commons are:
+There are many ways to open a merge request in GitLab, the three most common are:

 - opening from your terminal while working on a different branch after a